joshed-io/reveal-hugo/README.md

 ## Demo

 Visit [https://dzello.com/reveal-hugo/](https://dzello.com/reveal-hugo/) to see a presentation created with this theme and learn more about what you can do.
+Jump to the [exampleSite/](exampleSite/) folder in this repository to see the source code for that presentation.

 ## Tutorial